davetron5000/wtf-is-a-webpack/markdown/production.md

   if (env === undefined) {
     env = "dev"
   }
-  return require(`./webpack/${env}.js`)
+  return require(`./config/webpack.${env}.config.js`)
 }
 !END CREATE_FILE

 Where does that `env` come from?
 It comes from us.
 We'll need to pass `--env=dev` or `--env=production` to webpack to tell it which env we're building for.
 This is why we've defaulted it to `dev` so we don't have to type that nonsense every time.
-The whole "environment for building" vs "runtime environment" is confusing and arbitrary, but this is how it is.

 <aside class="sidebar">
 <h1>What is up with those backticks in <code>require</code>?</h1>